asyncapi/glee/docs/config-file.md

 # Configuring Glee

 Glee comes with sensible defaults so you don't have to worry about configuration.
-However, sometimes you may want change the behavior or customize Glee in different ways.
+However, sometimes you may want to change the behavior or customize Glee in different ways.
 For that purpose, you can use the `glee.config.js` file.

 ## The configuration file